 Note that because we're a "data processor", our customers (i.e. you) are still responsible for getting your user's permission for collecting said data (depending on your reading of the law, this is implicitly given by their choice to use your messaging feature, or you'll have to ask for explicit consent).

-In line with GDRP principles, we do not collect or store any data that is not needed for providing a good cross-device messaging service.
-Notably, we don’t “track” your users for marketing purposes.
-If a user files a "right to be forgotten" request, you can either user our REST API for irrevocably removing all their data, or ask us to do it for you.
+In line with GDPR principles, we do not collect or store any data that is not needed for providing a good cross-device messaging service.
+Notably, we don’t "track" your users for marketing purposes.
+If a user files a "right to be forgotten" request, you can either use our REST API to irrevocably remove all their data, or ask us to do it for you.